-Teachers will indicate to students in writing when an assessment task is precisely due e.g., Period 3 Wednesday 15 May 2024.
+Teachers will indicate to students in writing when an assessment task is precisely due e.g., Period 3 Wednesday 14 May 2025.
 There are some instances though when an exact lesson cannot be specified.
 In such cases, where only a due date is given, students have until 3:30pm on the due date to submit an assessment task to their teacher.
-If the teacher cannot be found students are to submit the assessment task to the College Reception where office staff will sign and stamp the time/date on the task and place it in the relevant teacher's pigeonhole.
+If the task is a hard copy and the teacher cannot be found students are to submit the assessment task to the College Reception where office staff will sign and stamp the time/date on the task and place it in the relevant teacher's pigeonhole.